 SEMN/ENGL495Bulding the Archive: Baldwin & His LegacyIn February of 1960, James Baldwin delivered an address, "In Search of a Majority," at Stetson Chapel which he later included in his collection of essays, Nobody Knows my Name.
 This seminar will approach this visit (and Baldwin) as a site of analysis.
 As an actual event, the occasion left artifacts (correspondence, publicity, newspaper accounts, published essay).
 The event also can be read within the legacy of other Civil Rights era visitors to the college, including Charles V. Hamilton (co-author of Black Power: The Politics of Liberation) and others.
 Moreover, as a writer who addressed national and international identity, racial politics (personal and cultural), and sexuality, Baldwin's various writings remain relevant even as they locate themselves within particular historical moments.
 Through close attention to Baldwin and his milieu, this course will invite students to engage their own experiences and disciplinary knowledge in their reading, wrting, and archival research.
 Students will also document (in film and transcript) oral histories of participants in the Civil Rights period as part of their course work.
 Prerequisite: Seniors Only

 SEMN/ARTX496S.P.A.C.E.A senior-level service-learning course that explores the relationship between art and activism, social justice, community and/or civic engagement.
-Students from both art AND non-art disciplines/majors will work together in small groups similar to mini "think tanks" to develop ideas for interdisciplinary artworks and/or events that could be created with community partners like Kalamazoo Loaves and Fishes and Education for the Arts, among others.
+Students from both art AND non-art disciplines/majors will work together in small groups similar to mini "think tanks" to develop ideas for interdisciplinary artworks and/or events that could be created with community partners.
 Project design is primarily theoretical--groups will draft (as their final product) a formal proposal and/or project grant based on their project concept.
 Among the questions students will investigate during the term are: How can art facilitate our experiences in public and private spaces?
 Who has access to a space?
 How do we share space and interact within it?
 Class and project workspace is housed off-campus in the Park Trades Center.
 Professional skills such as responsible partnering, grant seeking/writing, and project design will also be covered.
 This course is a Shared Passages Senior Capstone.Prerequisite: Seniors Only